ssube/packit/README.md

 loose toolkit of loops, operators, and predicates to help LLMs communicate with each other and with your code.
 Compatible with all Langchain chat models that support `invoke`, which is all of them.
 Supports function calling with JSON-trained models.
-Using [the `Panel`](#panels) with [MoE models like Mixtral](https://huggingface.co/blog/moe) allow you to build hierarchical mixtures of experts on the fly.
+Using [the `Panel`](#panels) with [MoE models like Mixtral](https://huggingface.co/blog/moe) allows you to build a hierarchical mixture of experts on the fly.

 ![a network of lego people standing on a blueprint together](./docs/packit-banner.jpg)